mdmowry/photoshopSaveActions/README.md

 javascript actions for quickly saving TIF, PSD, and JPEG output

-Hi all - after searching what seems to have been the entire internet to no avail and finding many people looking for the same things, I hacked these scripts together based on some code I found somwhere along the search.
-I cannot recall where I found it but to whoever the original author/s is/are, I am eternally grateful and beg forgiveness.
+Hi all - after searching what seems to have been the entire internet to no avail and finding many people looking for the same things, I hacked these scripts together based on some code I found somewhere along the search.
+I cannot recall where I found it but to whoever the original author/s is/are of the parts and pieces, I am eternally grateful and beg forgiveness.

-Anyhow, four files here -
+Anyhow, four files here that have saved me hours of time in the few months I've been using them.
+I've not tested them on OSX.
 1) savePSD.jsx - saves a PSD version of the current document
 2) saveAsJPEG.jsx - saves JPEG version of the current document, quality = 10
 3) saveJPEG10_date.jsx - saves JPEG version of the current document, quality = 10, appends fast "YYMMDD.HHMM" suffix to file name.